Introduction

 fix freeze hold setforce 0 0 0

-These lines define a few of the fixes that we will use in the simulation.
+These lines define the fixes that control the simulation dynamics:

-- The first line defines a fix called
+- The first line creates a “heater” that maintains atoms in the

 variable e equal pe